groupvine/gv-doc/membership/groups.md

 # Sub-groups

-Sub-groups provide additional flexibility in how you manage your membership and target email recipients.
+Sub-groups provide additional flexibility in how you manage your membership and target your emails.
 Sub-groups can have:

 * Can have their own Admins and Editors
 * Can be moderated or not